danjulio/gcore_galagino/README.md

 * five push buttons
 * breadboard and wires

-The entire setup should be connected as depiced below.
+The entire setup should be connected as depicted below.
 The Devkit is too wide for the breadboard leaving no space above it to connect wires.
 Thus the wires going to the top pin row of the Devkit are placed underneath the DevKit with the connections done as shown in the